Read the case carefully again.

 15 minutes are not enough time to explain exotic legal points, SO KEEP IT SIMPLE.

-Try to make a plan or your oral arguments that lasts about 8 minutes.
+Try to make a plan or your oral arguments that lasts about 8-12 minutes, if you officially have 15.

 Do yourselves (and the judges) a favour and learn the basics of rhetoric.